-A standard cash back credit card that offers a flat rate of rewards can help you earn hundreds of dollars in cash back each year, and it’s certainly better than nothing.
+A standard cash back credit card with flat-rate rewards can help you earn hundreds of dollars in cash back each year, and it’s certainly better than nothing.
 Yet, some consumers opt to sign up for more than one card so they can double up on sign-up bonuses and take advantage of credit card bonus categories.

 One cash back duo that works rather well is the Capital One SavorOne Cash Rewards Credit Card and Capital One Quicksilver Cash Rewards Credit Card.
-Both cards come free of annual fees, and their complementary earning structures ensure you’ll earn more rewards over time – possibly up to $700 in your first year, or more.
+Both cards come free of annual fees, and their complementary earning structures ensure you’ll earn more rewards over time – possibly up to $700 or more in your first year.

 Comparing the SavorOne and Quicksilver

-Both the SavorOne card and Quicksilver are issued by Capital One and offer competitive cash back, but they have distinct differences in their earning rates.
+Both the SavorOne card and Quicksilver are issued by Capital One and offer competitive cash back, but they have distinct differences when it comes to their earning rates.

-At first glance, you might think that the SavorOne is better suited for cardholders who spend heaving on dining, entertainment and groceries, while the Quicksilver is more suited to those whose budgets don’t lean heavily in any direction.
-But in fact, carrying both cards can be the most lucrative move of all.
+At first glance, you might think that the SavorOne is better suited for cardholders who spend heavily on dining, entertainment and groceries, while the Quicksilver is more suited to those whose budgets don’t lean heavily in any direction.
+But, in fact, carrying both cards can be the most lucrative move of all.
 Here’s why.

 Maximize bonus categories

-The Capital One SavorOne card offers useful bonus categories almost anyone can benefit from, including 3% cash back on dining and entertainment and 2% cash back at grocery stores.
+The Capital One SavorOne card offers useful bonus categories almost anyone can benefit from, including 3% cash back on dining, entertainment, select streaming services and grocery stores.
 These categories don’t have any limits, meaning you can earn as much cash back as you want every year.

 One downside of the SavorOne card is that it only gives you 1% back on regular spending.
 But that’s where the Capital One Quicksilver card comes in.
-This card makes your rewards game easy since it gives you 1.5% back on all regular purchases.
+This card makes it easier to maximize your rewards since it gives you 1.5% back on all regular purchases.

 If you spend $600 per month on the Quicksilver card, you can earn $9 per month or $108 in cash back your first year.
 Throw in the $200 statement credit you earn after spending $500 on purchases within the first three months, and you’ll rack up $308 in cash back during the first 12 months of membership.

-With these two cards combined, you could easily earn $300 in cash back your first year – without even taking sign-up bonuses into account.
-Here’s how those rewards might look over the first 12 months you have both cards:
+With these two cards combined, you could easily earn well over $300 in cash back your first year – even without taking sign-up bonuses into account.
+Here’s how those rewards might look over the first 12 months of owning both cards:

 Earn $308 in the first year